-Although, both CFA and CFP are closely related, yet both the courses possess various distinct elements.
+Although, both CFA and CFP are closely related, both courses possess various distinct elements.
 From course structure to career opportunities, both CFA and CFP possess a great number of variations.
 Tabulated below are the major differences between CFP vs CFA.

 |Full Form||Certified Financial Planner||Certified Financial Analyst|